“PutterLight” is for ambitious golfers who want to improve control of distance and direction on and around the greens.

 This is a highly accurate putting and chipping stroke motion analyzer providing immediate continuous feedback.
 A laser pointer slipped on to your putter shaft beams a dot of red light onto a wall.
-A target is placed on the wall.
+A target is placed or chosen on the wall.

-PutterLight weighs only 37 grams and its placed near the hands so you don't notice the weight.
+PutterLight weighs only 37 grams and it’s placed near the hands so you don't notice the weight.

 Beside being accurate, it's about three times faster than real putting.
 You don't have to fetch or place golf balls or watch where they go.
-It also allows harder swings than are normal for indoor practice (without a net).

 The laser holder is 3D printed!